 The Zscaler service provides two options to protect your organization’s HTTPS traffic: SSL inspection, or if SSL inspection is not feasible for your organization, you can configure a global block of specific HTTPS content.
 See below to learn more about SSL inspection.
 To learn more about globally blocking specific HTTPS content, see How do I block HTTPS traffic without SSL inspection?

-When you enable SSL interception, the Zscaler service establishes a separate SSL tunnel with the user’s browser and with the destination server.
-Below is an illustration of the process, followed by an explanation.
+When you enable SSL inspection, the Zscaler service establishes a separate SSL tunnel with the user’s browser and with the destination server.
+The diagram below shows the Zscaler SSL Inspection process:

 Zscaler's SSL inspection can be deployed in different scenarios.
 Click on the following scenarios to see how the service applies SSL inspection based on traffic source, and whether authentication or other features are enabled.